animate-css/animate.css/README.md

 ```
 ### Build a custom library

 Head over to http://daneden.me/animate/build/ to select which animations you need.
+This will download a .css file, so just rename it to .less and use as described above.

 ###Live demo

-View the animation library in action over at http://daneden.me/animate/
+View the animation library in action over at http://daneden.me/animate/.

 *Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, ms, o).*